rsyncOSX/mydocsy/content/en/blog/SwiftConcurrency.md

 #### Observers and Asynchronous Execution

-As mentioned above, the second method for observing notifications is adding Observers to the Notification center.
-And when discovered, the completion handler is executed.
-The Process object is annotaded to execute on the main thread.
-And due to *Swift 6 language mode*  and *strict concurrency checking*, the completion handlers are calling asynchronous actions.
+As previously mentioned, the second method for observing notifications involves adding Observers to the Notification center.
+Upon the discovery of a notification, the completion handler is executed.
+The Process object is annotated to execute on the main thread.
+It appears that the addObserver closure is marked as Sendable, indicating that mutating properties within the closure must be asynchronous.
+This is due to *the Swift 6 language mode* and *strict concurrency checking*.

 ```bash
 // Observers